Flood warnings still in effect for WBRZ viewing area; stay up to date with road closures, weather hazards here

 See Sunday weather forecast information here

 In Baton Rouge, several streets have been blocked off due to rainwater filling the roadways, and drivers should take alternate routes.
-See a list of closures here:
+See a list of closures below:

-- Right lane of I-10 East past Siegen Lane; congestion reaching Siegen
+- Two lanes of I-10 East past Siegen Lane; congestion reaching Siegen

 - All lanes of Chippewa Street near I-110 South